The Pelham Public Library's devotion to the community - Shelby County Reporter

 “In the last year we participated in Scarecrows in the Park, Paws in the Park, the Community Health Fair, and hosted the Kids area (Kidzapalooza) at Pelhampalooza,” she said.

 They recently completed their third year partnering with the organization Girls Inc. to host their annual Pelham Summer Camp.
-“Fifteen middle school girls spent a week at the library and rec center learning how to be healthy, happy, and empowered,” she said.
+“Fifteen middle school girls spent a week at the library and rec center learning how to be healthy, happy, and empowered,” Campbell said.

 Adults in the area are also provided with a number of different events and resources.
 Upcoming events include an afternoon with Professor Ronald H. Fritze as he discusses the history of Hernando de Soto’s exploration of Eastern North America, including most of what is now Alabama.
 The event will be held Sept.
 11 at 2 pm.

-The library also partners with the Pelham Senior Center periodically to offer technology classes to seniors and on Sept.
+The library also partners with the Pelham Senior Center periodically to offer technology classes to seniors, and on Sept.
 23 at 4 pm they will be offering a presentation simplifying the complex issues of Medicare.

 They also currently host the Alabaster Pelham Rotary Club’s weekly meeting, as well as the meetings of many other community and civic groups.
 One event the library is particularly proud of is the annual summer school supply drive, which benefits the Shelby County Foster Parents Association to ensure that children in foster care within Shelby County start the school year with all the school supplies they could possibly need.